Mihnea-AlexandruTomita/seq-based-visual-filtering/README.md

 The goal of this work is to systematically investigate the effects of sequence-based filtering on top of single-frame-based VPR techniques for route-based navigation.
 We analyze the trade-offs between accuracy and computational cost, examine the impact of sequence length, and identify combinations of techniques that deliver high performance efficiently.

+> **Note:** The sequence-based implementation of RegionVLAD is also provided in this repository for completeness, although it was not evaluated in the paper.

 ## 📂 Repository Structure
 <pre>
 ├── AMOSNet/                   # AMOSNet supporting files – Add AmosNet.caffemodel in this folder